neoforged/.github/primers/1.21.9/index.md

     - `CopperGolemOxidationLevel` - A record holding the source events and textures for a given oxidation level.
     - `CopperGolemOxidationLevels` - All vanilla oxidation levels.
     - `CopperGolemState` - The current logic state the copper golem is in.
+- `net.minecraft.world.entity.vehicle.MinecartFurnace#addFuel` - Adds fuel to the furnace to push the entity.
 - `net.minecraft.world.item`
     - `Item$TooltipContext#isPeaceful` - Returns true if the difficulty is set to peaceful.
     - `ToolMaterial#COPPER` - The copper tool material.